Let me guess, you came to this page in an ultimate attempt to understand how to use Pinterest analytics.

 Before we get in deep water with Pinterest analytics metrics, let’s make it clear that the only thing that really matters to you is getting Pinterest traffic to your website.
 Am I right?

 Whether you need the traffic to monetize with ads, or with affiliate offers, or even your own products, you first need to get Pinterest users to visit your site.

 This is why in my post, I’m not trying to explain in detail every single metric Pinterest shows in your business account.
 Most of the data that Pinterest shows is only important for Pinterest and not for you as a website owner.

-So why waste my time, your time, and further confusing you with vanity metrics?
-I will only mention them in order to show why you can totally ignore most of the data Pinterest analytics shows.
+So why waste my time, and your time, and further confuse you with vanity metrics?
+I will only mention them in order to show why you can totally ignore most of the data Pinterest Analytics shows.